Skip to main content

 1. Create your tutor teams in the Teams area first

-3. Link each tutor option to its corresponding team in the Assigned Team field.
+2. Link each tutor option to its corresponding Current Team in the Linked Teams field.

 Once this is set up, students will be automatically added to their tutor's team the moment a selection is made β€” no manual placement required.

-Tip: Consider adding a "No preference" label option for students who are new to the school and don't know the tutors yet.
+Tip: Consider adding a "No preference" option for students who are new to the school and haven't met the tutors yet.

 Setting up Ensemble Selections